 Overview of Analytics

-- Reports - Generate customizable and shareable reports geared to the needs of your organization.
+- Reports - Generate customizable and shareable reports geared to your organization.
 You can display mixed overview reports and customizable reports for Facebook, Instagram, LinkedIn, and Twitter.

 - Apps - Use advanced Unmetric Twitter metrics to analyze engagement and content.